55 Rapid-Fire Icebreaker Activities For Any Group

 The Shoe Game

 The group is required to stand in a large circle, shoulder to shoulder.
-Members are then expected to remove their shoes.
-At the team leader’s command, every member runs to the middle of the circle and throws their shoes in the pile.
-The first person then chooses a pair of shoe- that is not his/hers- and makes a statement about the owner based on the appearance of the shoes.
+Members are then expected to remove their shoes and put them in the middle.
+At the team leader’s command, every player runs to the middle of the circle.
+The first person then chooses a pair of shoes – that is not his/hers – and makes a statement/assumption about the unknown owner based on the appearance of the shoes.
 The shoe owner then comes forth and introduces himself/herself to the other members before picking another pair of shoes to ‘analyze.’
 The process is repeated until everyone has been introduced based on their shoes.

 Dancing Names